AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 if you want to do coverage analysis only for Pak1 and Pak3 you can specify::

-   project proj is
-      package Coverage is
+  package Coverage is              OR:   package Coverage is
-         for Units use ("pak1", "pak3");
-         --  Or alternatively using a units list:
-         --  for Units_List use "units.txt";
+    for Units use ("pak1","pak3");         for Units_List use "units.txt";
-      end Coverage;
+  end Coverage;                          end Coverage
-   end proj;

 ``Excluded_Units`` and ``Excluded_Units_List`` operate in a similar way, indicating units that are never considered for coverage.
 Back to our example, the same result as above is obtained by specifying::

-   project proj is
    package Coverage is
-         --  Consider all units except one:
+      for Excluded_Units use ("pak2");  -- Consider all units except "pak2"
-         for Excluded_Units use ("pak2");
    end Coverage;
-   end proj;

 When the exclude/include sets overlap, the excluding attributes prevail over the including ones.
 The exact rules for computation of the units to be